Lotfi A. Zadeh

 - IEEE Medal of Honor, IEEE Education Medal, IEEE Richard W. Hamming Medal, IEEE Centennial Medal

-Dr. Zadeh traveled to the United States in 1944 to pursue graduate studies, and received the S.M. degree in Electrical Engineering from the Massachusetts Institute of Technology in 1946.
-Subsequently, he joined the faculty of Columbia University as an instructor in Electrical Engineering, where he earned the Ph.D. degree in 1949 and was appointed assistant professor in 1950.
-He was promoted to the rank of Professor in 1957.
+During World War II, he sold goods to the American Army, earning enough money to continue his education in the United States.
+He traveled to the United States in 1944 and entered the Massachusetts Institute of Technology, to pursue graduate studies, and received the M.S. degree in Electrical Engineering in 1946.
+Subsequently, he joined the faculty of Columbia University as an Instructor in Electrical Engineering, where he earned the Ph.D. degree in 1949.
+He was promoted to Assistant Professor in 1950, Associate Professor in 1953, and Professor in 1957.
+In 1956, he was a member of the Institute of Advanced Study, Princeton, N.J.